 Now that we know what the Sun Number Score is, let's dive into the different components that make up this score.

-Building Solar Score
+Building Solar Score (Maximum score 80 points)

 The Building Solar Score is arguably the most significant part of your Sun Number Score.
 This component evaluates how well your building is positioned to capture sunlight.
 It considers factors like the orientation and pitch of your roof, any shading from nearby trees or buildings, and the overall surface area available for solar panels.
 Essentially, it answers the question: how much sunlight can your roof realistically capture?

 If your roof is south-facing with minimal shading and a slope that’s ideal for capturing sunlight, you'll likely see a higher Building Solar Score.
 On the other hand, if your roof is shaded by large trees or has an awkward angle that doesn’t catch much sun, this score will be lower.
-This doesn't necessarily mean solar is off the table, but it might mean you’ll need to get creative with your panel placement or consider some tree trimming.
+This doesn't necessarily mean solar is off the table, but it mean you’ll need to get creative with your panel placement or consider some tree trimming.

-Regional Climate Score
+Regional Climate Score (Maximum score 8 points)

 For example, if you live in a sunny area like California or Arizona, your Regional Climate Score is likely to be higher because these places receive ample sunlight year-round.
 In contrast, if you're in a region with long, cloudy winters, like the Pacific Northwest, this score might be lower.
 The idea here is simple: more sun equals more potential solar energy.
+You can check out our article: The Best and Worst States for Solar Energy.

-Electricity Rate Score
+Electricity Rate Score (Maximum score 8 points)

 The Electricity Rate Score is another key component of your Sun Number Score.
 This part of the score reflects how much you're currently paying for electricity and how much you could save by switching to solar power.
 The higher your electricity rates, the more financial sense it makes to invest in solar energy, and the higher your Electricity Rate Score will be.